 Your live application is configured to deliver LL-HLS streams.
 If desired, you can edit optional CMAF packetization properties.
 For information, see Configure CMAF live streaming packetization in Wowza Streaming Engine.
-You can also edit optional packetization properties to customize the low latency chunks generated by the cmafstreamingpacketizer, or you can edit an optional property to customize the media playlist.
+You can also edit optional packetization properties to customize the LL-HLS partial segments and segments generated by the cmafstreamingpacketizer, or you can edit an optional property to customize the media playlist.

-You can configure any of these optional LiveStreamPacketizer properties for the low latency chunks.
-These chunks, generated by the cmafstreamingpacketizer, are used as partial segments in the LL-HLS streams.
+You can configure any of these optional LiveStreamPacketizer properties for the LL-HLS segments and video and audio partial segments (chunks) in the Application/LiveStreamPacketizer/Properties container element.

 If the value is byFrame, packetization is configured using the cmafLLChunkFrameCountTargetAudio and

 |cmafLLChunkDurationTargetAudio||Integer||Specifies, in milliseconds, the target duration of each low latency CMAF audio chunk.
 The default is 1000 and is recommended.
 The duration cannot exceed the cmafSegmentDurationTarget value.
 This property is only available if cmafLLChunkingScheme is byDuration.|

 |cmafLLChunkDurationTargetVideo||Integer||Specifies, in milliseconds, the target duration of each low latency CMAF video chunk.
 The default is 1000 and is recommended.
 The duration cannot exceed the cmafSegmentDurationTarget value.
 This property is only available if cmafLLChunkingScheme is byDuration.|